walterfreeman/phy211/syllabus.md

 - Come to our office hours and ask, or make an appointment, or drop by my office (room 215)
 - Ask on the Discord server (invite available on Blackboard) -- chances are someone will help you out right away
-- Go to the Physics Clinic; you will find a TA, other students, and/or Walter there to help you.
+- Go to the Physics Clinic; you will generally find a TA, other students, and/or one of the professors there to help you.
 - Ask a question in the lecture: if you're stuck on something your peers probably are too, and will welcome your question.
 We *always* have time in lecture to answer questions about physics; don't be intimidated by the size of the class.
 - Ask your TA or coaches during recitation
 - Ask your peers for help (and insist that they help you understand how to think about the problem, not just give you the answer)
-- Write me, your coaches, or your TA an email.
+- Write the professors, your coaches, or your TA an email.

 Again: it is **intended that you will get stuck**, just like no pianist plays a difficult piece perfectly the first time.
 The problem-solving skills in this course are things you have to practice, and we expect you to have to practice in order to make progress; come ask us for help, and we'll guide you as you practice.